395px

 I know that it don't feel right when you go to the club in Victoria Island

-I know the sins of your father, I know that you're desperate to fight them
+I know all the sins of your father, I know that you're desperate to fight them

 Expose your emotions, you might not see, but there's people that need it